 Description: Full-time internship at an approved production, processing or agribusiness unit or other agency serving animal agriculture.
 Maximum credit requires a six-month internship in addition to a report and final examination.
 Graded on a pass-fail basis.
 May not be used for degree credit with ANSI 5910.
-Offered for variable credit, 1-12 credit hours, be used for Degree Credit with ANSI 5913.
+Offered for variable credit, 1-12 credit hours, maximum of 12 credit hours.